mmiranda222/.statsuite/content/configurations/de-customisation.md

 ### Chart: map configuration
 >*Version history:*
-> map projection renamed mercator -> `geoMercator`, and `scale` attribute removed with [December 14, 2021 Release .Stat Suite JS 11.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#december-14-2021)
+> Map projection renamed mercator -> `geoMercator`, and `scale` attribute removed with [December 14, 2021 Release .Stat Suite JS 11.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#december-14-2021)
 > Introduced in [November 19, 2019 Release JS v3.0.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#november-19-2019)

 Displaying data in a geographical map representation in the Data Explorer visualisation pages, will rely on the providing of one or several maps (regarding the needs) to the application.